ShorterKing/Watchdogs-Boot-Animation/README.md

 📢 Warning!
 Flashing custom boot animations comes with risks.
 Incorrect installation could cause boot loops or data loss.
 Proceed only if you understand the risks.
 The developer is not responsible for any damage to your device.

 💬 Support & Contributions
 🔧 Found a bug?
-Have a suggestion?
+Do you have a suggestion?
 Open an issue on GitHub!
 💡 Want to contribute?
 Feel free to fork the project and submit a pull request.

 👏 Credits